ereekaur/finance/README.md

-Here I have studied different cases which I have encountered and which are related to optimization or financial world
+Here I have studied different cases which I have encountered and which are related to optimization or financial world.

 $\color{red} Example ~ 1$ In the first example I have insurance data from three years, namely dates and claims costs from 68